-The following is an outline of the Return-to-School/Work Strategy that should be used to help participants, parents, teachers, and employers to collaborate in allowing the participant to make a gradual return to school and/or work activities.
+The following is an outline of the Return-to-School/Work Strategy that should be used to help participants, parents, teachers and employers to collaborate in allowing the participant to make a gradual return to school and/or work activities.
 Depending on the severity and type of the symptoms present, participants will progress through the following stages at different rates.
 If the participant experiences new symptoms or worsening symptoms at any stage, they should go back to the previous stage.
 Participants should also be encouraged to ask their school and/or workplace if there are resources available to support individuals returning after concussion.

-Stage Aim Activity Goal of each step 1 Daily activities at Typical activities during the day as long as they Gradual return to typical home that do not do not increase symptoms (i.e., reading, texting, activities give the participant screen time).
-Start at 5-15 minutes at a time and symptoms gradually build up.
-2 School/Work-type Homework, reading or other cognitive activities Increase tolerance to cognitive activities outside of the school/workplace. work 3 Return to Gradual introduction of schoolwork/workload.
-Increase academic/work school/work May need to start with partial attendance or activities part-time with increased breaks during the day.
-4 Return to Gradually progress Return to full academic/work school/work activities and catch up on missed full-time work.
+Stage Aim Activity Goal of each step 1 Daily activities at Typical activities during the day as long as Gradual return to typical home that do not they do not increase symptoms (i.e., activities give the reading, texting, screen time).
+Start at 5-15 participant minutes at a time and gradually build up. symptoms 2 School/Work-type Homework, reading or other cognitive Increase tolerance to activities activities outside of the school/workplace. cognitive work 3 Return to Gradual introduction of Increase academic/work school/work schoolwork/workload.
+May need to start activities part-time with partial attendance or with increased breaks during the day.
+4 Return to Gradually progress Return to full academic/work school/work activities and catch up on full-time missed work.